tbpgr/dslable/README.md

   f.args :args_name do |a|
     # set your args description
     a.desc "args description"
-    # you can use String, Array and Hash
+    # you can use String, Array, Hash and :Boolean
     a.klass String
     # if you want not required, comment out following line
     a.required